Erik Demaine's Folding and Unfolding:

 As a result, we can decompose the desired cut pattern by adding edges between centers of touching disks, and this results in a collection of triangles and quadrangles.
 We then fold each of these triangles and quadrangles using molecules that line up the boundaries of the triangles and quadrangles.
 This is the basic idea--a couple of tricks are needed to show that the molecules can be joined together, and a further trick is needed so that only the desired lines are the ones that come together onto a common line.

-The paper “A Disk-Packing Algorithm for an Origami Magic Trick” describes the method in detail.
+The most detailed description is the book Geometric Folding Algorithms: Linkages, Origami, Polyhedra.
+The paper “A Disk-Packing Algorithm for an Origami Magic Trick” also describes the method in detail, though it has some small issues.
 The most recent version includes some simplifications, and appears in the Proceedings of the 3rd International Meeting of Origami Science, Math, and Education (OSME 2001).
-The original version was originally published in the Proceedings of the International Conference on Fun with Algorithms (FUN'98).
+The original version was published in the Proceedings of the International Conference on Fun with Algorithms (FUN'98).

 Our use of disk packing is quite different from Robert Lang's TreeMaker, although it is intriguing that the same method comes up in two different contexts in origami mathematics.